Azure/azure-sdk-for-python/doc/deprecation_process.md

     ```md
     # Microsoft Azure SDK for Python

-    This package has been deprecated and will no longer be maintained after MM-DD-YYY.
+    This package has been deprecated and will no longer be maintained after <EOLDate>.
+This package will only receive security fixes until <EOLDate>.
     ```

-  - If the a new service has replaced the service, and existing customers should be directed to the new service's Rest API docs/repo:
+  - If a new service has replaced the service, and existing customers should be directed to the new service's Rest API docs/repo:

     ```md
     # Microsoft Azure SDK for Python

-    This package has been deprecated and will no longer be maintained after MM-DD-YYY.
+    This package has been deprecated and will no longer be maintained after <EOLDate>.
+This package will only receive security fixes until <EOLDate>.
 Refer to the samples in the [My New Service repo](https://github.com/microsoft/my-new-service/tree/main) instead.

     For additional support, open a new issue in the [Issues](https://github.com/microsoft/my-new-service/issues) section of the My New Service repo.
     ```